Parham099/CTCommand/README.md

 ## How it works

 - If the class itself is annotated with `@Command`, the manager treats every `@SubCommand`-annotated method inside as a subcommand of that root command.
+Class-level `@HasPermission` and `@PlayerOnly` are checked first, then the matched subcommand's method-level annotations are checked.
 - If `@Command` is placed directly on methods instead, each one is registered as its own independent command (no subcommands).
 - `@Completer("name")` links tab-completion to a command or subcommand with the matching name — for subcommands, it only kicks in *after* the subcommand name itself has been typed; before that, subcommand names are suggested automatically.
 - Cooldowns are tracked in memory, keyed by player UUID **and** command/subcommand name, so different commands don't share cooldowns with each other.
 Cooldowns reset when the server restarts, and don't apply to console.
 - `minArgs` is checked by the manager before your method runs, so you don't need to manually validate `args.length` for subcommands.